MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-component-pipeline-python-v2.md

 The code that you've executed so far has create and controlled Azure resources.
 Now it's time to write code that does the first component.

 The first component in this pipeline will convert the compressed data files of `fashion_ds` into two csv files, one for training and the other for scoring.
-You will use python function to define this component.
+You'll use python function to define this component.

 If you're following along with the example in the [TODO: AzureML Examples repo](https://github.com/Azure/azureml-examples/tree/main/sdk/jobs/pipelines/2e_image_classification_keras_minist_convnet), the source files are already available in `prep/` folder.
-This folder contains 3 files to construct the component: `prep.py` which contains the actual logic to prepare data, `prep_dsl_component.py` which defines the interface of the component and import the function in `prep.py`, and `conda.yaml` which defines the run-time environment of the component.
+This folder contains three files to construct the component: `prep.py`, which contains the actual logic to prepare data, `prep_dsl_component.py`, which defines the interface of the component and imports the function in `prep.py`, and `conda.yaml`, which defines the run-time environment of the component.

 #### Get a script containing execution logic

 Let's see `prep.py` first.
-It contains a normal python function which performs the prepare data logic.
+It contains a normal python function, which performs the prepare data logic.

 TODO: check link
 :::code language="python" source="~/azureml-examples-main/sdk/jobs/pipelines/2e_image_classification_keras_minist_convnet/prep/prep.py":::